Knoblauchpilze/user-service/README.md

 ![API gateway diagram](resources/api-gateway-diagram.png)

-This architecture routes all incoming traffic to a single component which main goal is to determine:
+This architecture routes all incoming traffic to a single component which main goal is to dispatch the requests to the services able to handle them.

+Additionally, it is not rare to include the authentication in this component as well.
+The idea is that instead of having this handled for each and every microservice (with potentially a lot of duplicated code), this process can live in a single place where we can ensure that it's properly done.

+The purpose of the API gateway becomes to answer the following question:

 ```
-Is this request allowed to do what it is requesting to do?
+Is this request allowed to do what it is requesting to do and who should handle it?
 ```

 The typical workflow is to: